Gaiti Hasan

-Gaiti Hasan (November 1956) is an Indian scientist who researches in the fields of Drosophila genetics, neuroscience and intra cellular calcium signalling.
+Gaiti Hasan (born November 1956) is an Indian scientist who researches in the fields of Drosophila genetics, neuroscience and intra cellular calcium signalling.
 She is expert in Reverse genetics.
 Hasan is a Fellow of the Indian National Science Academy (INSA), the apex body of Indian scientists and technologists.
 From 2013 onwards she has been serving as a Senior Professor at the National Centre for Biological Sciences (NCBS), Bangalore.

 Education

 Hasan studied in Aligarh as a child.
 Her parents taught at university, and her two sisters studied chemistry and physics.
 She went on to do a BSc in zoology from Miranda House, Delhi University in 1976.
 She completed a MSc in life sciences in 1978 and a M.Phil. in 1980 from Jawaharlal Nehru University, Delhi.
 In 1983, she received a PhD from the University of Cambridge for her dissertation on ribosomal RNA genes of Trypanosoma brucei.
 According to Hasan, it was while she was applying to universities for her PhD that she realised for the first time that "belonging to a minority could lead to discrimination".
 She believes this has led her to "consciously try and be supportive of other woman scientists, be they students or colleagues".